jatin192/Decentralized-Voting-System-using-Blockchain/README.md

 ## If we were to build our voting application on the web, we’d run into a few problems:

-The data on the database could be changed: it could be counted more than once, or removed entirely.
+-The data on the database could be changed: it could be counted more than once, or removed entirely.

-The source code on the web server could also be changed at any time.
+-The source code on the web server could also be changed at any time.